Digital Collections

 Methods

-Equipment used for digitization can include flatbed scanners, a copy stand with DSLR camera, an overhead BookEye scanner, and a HasselbladFlextight X5 film scanner for slides and negatives.
+Equipment used for digitization can include an overhead CopiBook scanner, flatbed scanners, a copy stand with DSLR camera, a Negative Supply DSLR setup for digitizing slides and negatives, and a HasselbladFlextight X5 film scanner for slides and negatives.
 Any typewritten, text-based documents digitized can be made available as OCR PDFs.

 Metadata